 Eczema can get really itchy and scratching the sore can make it bleed and spread.
 So the warm salt bath followed by the salve really helps relieve the itch.

 You can do this multiple times throughout the day to calm the itching sensation.
+This means, any time the eczema starts to itch, immediately prepare a warm salt bath instead of scratching it.
 Really take as much time as you need to nurse your skin back to health.

 How Do You Know It's Working?

-Within a day it starts forming a scab and drying out very different from the glossy red and raised skin when it’s freshly irritated.
+Within a day the eczema starts forming a scab and drying out very different from the glossy red and raised skin when it’s freshly irritated.

 Why Don’t You Just Avoid The Irritants And Switch Products?